aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/document-conversion-and-processing/xmp-data-handling-in-images/_index.md

   - Aspose.Imaging Java
 schemas:
 - type: TechArticle
-  headline: 'Java Image Processing Library: XMP with Aspose.Imaging'
+  headline: 'How to Embed and Retrieve XMP Metadata in Images with Aspose.Imaging for Java'
   description: Learn how to use the Java image processing library Aspose.Imaging to
     embed and retrieve XMP metadata in images, with step‑by‑step code.
   dateModified: '2026-05-18'
   author: Aspose
 - type: HowTo
-  name: 'Java Image Processing Library: XMP with Aspose.Imaging'
+  name: 'How to Embed and Retrieve XMP Metadata in Images with Aspose.Imaging for Java'
   description: Learn how to use the Java image processing library Aspose.Imaging to
     embed and retrieve XMP metadata in images, with step‑by‑step code.
   steps: